2008 Assam bombings: Pan-Indian reactions

 The Jharkhand government also came out strongly condemning the serial blasts, while having summoned a cabinet meeting in Ranchi for the next day to discuss the security situation in his region.
 Deputy Chief Minister, Sudhir Mahto, described the act as one of "cowardice" and said the state machinery had been alerted in Jharkhand following the incident.
 He added that he expressed confidence that the UPA government at the centre would initiate all necessary steps to rein in anti-national elements who are bent upon weakening the prevailing peace and tranquillity, while appealing to the central government to provide adequate compensation to the family members of the victims.
 While he also denied the fact that the militant activities were on the rise in the country at large during the rule of the UPA government, he expressed concern over the recent revelation that Hindu militants' were involved in the Malegaon incident.
 He said this by alluding to the fact that vested interests were keen on dividing the country by creating panic.

-Vigilance was also stepped up along the West Bengal border with Assam following the blasts.
+Vigilance was stepped up along the West Bengal border with Assam following the blasts.
 Additional security forces were rushed to assist in combing operations to track down those responsible for the blasts attempting to flee from Assam through the border with north Bengal.
 State's Home Secretary, Ashok Mohan Chakavarty, said an alert had been sounded across West Bengal, with security tightened in the capital city.
 Further security arrangements were under review, particularly in the border districts where check-posts have been set up.
 A senior police official in West Bengal said: "A special alert has been sounded in the region.
 Vehicles passing through the border with Assam are being checked."
 He added that surveillance had also been considerably tightened at West Bengal's international borders with Nepal, Bangladesh and Bhutan.

 Uttar Pradesh Chief Minister, Mayawati, also strongly condemned the serial blasts, while demanding that the Prime Minister take effective measures to ensure that such incidents are not repeated.